Research Projects

 The prestigious NHMRC Centres of Research Excellence funding scheme supports clinical, health services and public health research that aims to improve health outcomes for Australians and promote the translation of research outcomes into policy and/or practice.
 The intent is to bring together some of Australia’s best health and medical researchers in collaborations to explore and develop new solutions to significant health problems.
 Funded centres focus on health issues of profound importance for patients and communities.

-STRIDE involves leading researchers from across Australia who have expertise in health systems and quality improvement research, participatory action research, Indigenous methodologies, epidemiology, public health, health and social policy.
-The investigation team has outstanding national and international reputations and track records, and half of our investigators are First Nations.
-Our collaborative research program is built on shared principles that aim to support Indigenous leadership and co-leadership.
+STRIDE involved leading researchers from across Australia who had expertise in health systems and quality improvement research, participatory action research, Indigenous methodologies, epidemiology, public health, and health and social policy.
+The investigation team had outstanding national and international reputations and track records, and half of the investigators were First Nations.
+Our collaborative research program was built on shared principles that aimed to support Indigenous leadership and co-leadership.

-STRIDE focuses on collaborative research that aims at long term quality improvement in primary health care systems.
-There are four research streams:
+STRIDE focused on collaborative research that aims at long term quality improvement in primary health care systems.
+There were four research streams:

 • Strengthening community engagement in quality improvement processes.
 This aims to develop, refine and test methods, tools and strategies for effective consumer and community engagement in quality improvement processes to enhance service responsiveness to community and consumer needs and improve health care outcomes.